aplbrain/bossphorus/README.md

 ## Development

 Blosc must be installed manually via a package manager to build.
+SQLite is required, but it included with MacOS by default.

 For MacOS: